ErenGurs/vae/README.md

-# Variational AUto Encoders (VAE)
+# Variational Auto Encoders (VAE)

-Implements Variational Auto Encoder (VAE) and associated training code for CelebA, plus the inference code for latent space sampling.
+Implements Variational Auto Encoder (VAE) [Kingma and Welling's ["Auto-Encoding Variational Bayes"](https://arxiv.org/pdf/1312.6114.pdf)] and associated training code for CelebA, plus the inference code for latent space sampling.
 You need to get the [CelebA](https://github.com/AntixK/PyTorch-VAE/#:~:text=to%20download%20the-,file,-from%20google%20drive) data separately and unzip under `./data/` due to download restrictions imposed by Google.

-### How To Run:
+## How To Run:
 Set up the environment (using miniconda)
 ```
 $ conda create --name "vae" python=3.6.12